 Navigation System Warning: About 24 mi (39 km) from Porterville on California State Route 190 East, 10 mi (16 km) before the turn onto County Road 216 (Redwood Drive), many computer, smartphone, and car navigation systems instruct you to turn left at County Road 208 (Wishon Drive), toward Camp Wishon, for the shortest route to Stagg.
 But those same navigation systems may not warn you that this route includes 5 mi (8 km) of steep, rugged, unpaved road (not suited for average two-wheel drive vehicles) or that the unpaved road is closed during winter.
 Keep driving on California State Route 190 East, past County Road 208 (Wishon Drive), toward Camp Nelson instead.
 Your car will appreciate it.

-Hike: From the Stagg Tree parking lot, walk east 0.4 mi (0.6 km) on the road, past a construction yard and building, to the junction with Stagg Tree trail.
-Friendly Stagg Tree signs appear along the route except where the trail forks just past the construction yard.
+Hike: From the Stagg Tree parking lot, walk east 0.4 mi (0.6 km) on the road, past a logging camp, to the junction with Stagg Tree trail.
+Friendly Stagg Tree signs appear along the route except where the trail forks just past the logging camp.
 Veer left here and veer left again at the next fork in the trail toward Stagg Tree.
 Just past the second fork, you will spot Stagg poking up from the canyon to your left.
 Turn left at the next Stagg Tree sign and hike west 550 ft (168 m) to Stagg.

 |Rating:||Easy||One-Way Distance:||0.5 mi||(0.8 km)||Ascent:||158 ft||(48 m)|

 Photos: Pictures of Stagg Tree taken from different sides